 Many of her designs were created to stimulate people to invite a piece of nature into their homes.
 Vanden Berghe looks for new structures that can ‘carry’ natural materials to enhance their beauty even more.
 As well as blending plants with illumination and creating amazing objets d’art, Vanden Berghe specialises in detailed work such as wedding bouquets.

 Our absolute favourite of her creations is her vegetable lamps – yes, vegetables.
 Fun fact: Berghe also studied painting, ceramics and sculpture.

 Ton van Jaarsveld

 Van Jaarsveld’s specialty is creating magical, floral metamorphoses for both private and commercial clients.
-Van Jaarsveld has been practicing his unique brand of floral design for decades.
+Van Jaarsveld has been practising his unique brand of floral design for decades.
 Gaining experience and building his repertoire in places like Sweden, Greece, Norway, England, America, Poland, Canada, St. Petersburg, and many more places.
 His experience isn’t limited to flowers; he’s got tenure in landscaping as well.
 If you’re looking for unique flower designs and creations to surprise and inspire your guests, you’ve got to talk to van Jaarsveld.

 Aad van Uffelen